LalityaSawant/Berkley-ML-AI-Final_CapstoneProject/README.md

 **Ensemble Modeling:** Initial exploration of ensemble modeling has been conducted, combining the strengths of multiple models to enhance predictive performance.
 Further refinement is underway.

+## In conclusion,
-In conclusion, the current iteration has seen progress in the exploration, tuning, and experimentation of models.
+The current iteration has seen progress in the exploration, tuning, and experimentation of models.
-Expnential smoothing and LSTM models performed better than previously used ARIMA model on the walmart sales forecasting data.
+Exponential smoothing and LSTM models performed better than the previously used ARIMA model on the Walmart sales forecasting data.

 ##### Contact and Further Information